-- a.
-Useful lives of assets The Group depreciates its assets over their useful economic lives.
+- a Useful lives of assets The Group depreciates its assets over their useful economic lives.
 The estimation of the useful lives of assets is based on historic performance as well as expectations about future use and therefore requires estimates and assumptions to be applied by management.
-The useful economic lives of assets can vary depending on a variety of factors, including technological innovation, product life cycles, maintenance programmes as well as the economic life of the gas industry.
-The depreciation policy is set out in note 1. - b.
-Retirement benefit schemes the assumptions used in accounting for the defined benefit pension scheme are based on estimates and are subject to uncertainties.
-These assumptions are set out in the employee benefit obligations note and include: the discount rate on scheme liabilities, mortality rates, pension increases, salary increases and inflation.
-The Company takes advice from independent actuaries on the appropriateness of these assumptions - c.
-Valuation of financial instruments where financial instruments are recognised at fair value there are uncertainties in forward yield curves used in discounted cash flow calculations. - d.
-Environmental provision in assessing the degree of contamination at the various sites estimation is required where elements of the contamination are underground.
-In these cases, it is difficult to assess with any certainty the extent of the contamination.
-The discount rate is also a source of estimation.
+The useful economic lives of assets can vary depending on a variety of factors, including technological innovation, climate change and climate related impacts, product life cycles, maintenance programmes as well as the economic life of the gas industry.
+The depreciation policy is set out in note 1. - b Retirement benefit schemes the assumptions used in accounting for the defined benefit pension scheme are based on estimates and are subject to uncertainties.
+These assumptions are set out in the note 'employee benefits' and include: the discount rate on scheme liabilities, mortality rates, pension increases, salary increases and inflation.
+The Company takes advice from independent actuaries on the appropriateness of these assumptions

-Notes to the Financial Statements - continued for the Year Ended 31 March 2021
+Notes to the Financial Statements - continued for the Year Ended 31 March 2022